Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation and Benchmark

 \subsection{Data Acquisition and Decomposition}

-To evaluate proprietary DRAs lacking cost-friendly APIs and structured reasoning output, we developed a pipeline that reconstructs full research trajectories from Web UI traces (Figure \ref{fig:eval_one}).
+To evaluate proprietary DRAs lacking cost-friendly APIs and structured reasoning output, our pipeline reconstructs observable research traces from Web UI outputs.
 We employ custom HTML-parsers and LLMs to disentangle interleaved reasoning and URLs into structured \textit{plan-search-summarize} loops.
 To quantify hallucinations precisely, we adopt an atomicity-based approach \cite{min2023factscorefinegrainedatomicevaluation, yan2025atomicfactdecompositionhelps}, decomposing the trajectory into atomic units: user query into \textit{atomic sub-queries}, plans into \textit{atomic actions}, and summaries into \textit{atomic claims} (preserving citation mappings).
-As shown in Figure \ref{fig:eval_one}, this is implemented via a two-stage LLM pipeline, initial decomposition followed by a double-check refinement, to ensure strictly atomic and verifiable units.
+A two-stage decompose-then-refine LLM pipeline ensures the atomicity and verifiability of these extracted units.
 All prompt templates in this work are in Appendix \ref{app:prompts}.